Teacher's Sale: Get Your Cookbooks for $10 with No Shipping or Tax!

 I know.
 I'm kidding.
 I teach middle school.
 I have VERY thick skin!

-How can I take advantage of the teacher's sale?
+How do I take advantage of the Teacher's Sale?

-Is there a limit to how many cookbooks I can purchase during the teacher's sale?
+Is there a limit to how many cookbooks I can buy?

 Similar Pampered Chef Threads